Creating A Positive, Healthy, Connected Community

 - volunteer to help with a habitat restoration project

-- learn a bit about the area’s history
+- learn about the area’s history

-- enjoy the sparkle of Stevens Creek
+- enjoy the sights and sounds of nature along Stevens Creek